5 tips for your modern data governance strategy

 Lessons from a real challenge

 Astrid Gibbon, Communications Systems Manager at Oxford Instruments, had a problem.
 And the thing is, she didn’t even know how big that problem was at first.
 She knew that she didn’t have visibility into her environment.
 This was cause for concern, and she knew she had to do something about it.
-The team tried to get answers from the Microsoft 356 admin center, but identifying which data to examine was confusing and difficult.
+The team tried to get answers from the Microsoft 356 admin center but identifying which data to examine was confusing and complicated.

 “We had no control over what data was going in Teams or whether people were cleaning up or reviewing external links and guest access,” she said.